codesandbox/docs/packages/projects-docs/pages/tutorial/install-system-packages.md

 As an alternative approach to installing packages, you can define a file in the root of your project called `csb.nix` and configure which packages should be automatically installed from the [Nix package store](https://search.nixos.org/packages).
 To use this configuration on every branch, you have to commit this file back to your main branch.

-Se an example configuration below:
+See an example configuration below:

 ```nix
 with import <nixpkgs> {};